Default blocks

 Publisher-enabled blocks

-In addition to Index's default blocks described above, Index gives publishers additional flexibility and control over the ads that appear on the publisher The owner of a website or app where advertisements are served.’s property A point of presence such as a website, social media account, or blog on the web that is an asset of an entity such as an individual or corporation and used for the purpose of representing a brand, person or other identity..
+In addition to Index's default blocks described above, Index gives Media Owners additional flexibility and control over the ads that appear on the Media Owner’s property.
 Publishers can block ads from serving on their properties or prevent certain demand partners from accessing their inventory.
 These blocks are based on the labels that Index assigns during our automated and human review of ads.
-Publishers have the flexibility to apply or remove most of these blocks, at any time using the Index UI The Index UI at app.indexexchange.com that allows you to manage integration settings, such as inventory, campaign, and deal settings..
+Publishers have the flexibility to apply or remove most of these blocks, at any time using the Index UI.
 The following table describes the available blocks.

 Index makes no representation or guarantee regarding the effectiveness of its default blocks or publisher enabled blocks.